annotation/text-fabric/docs/Api/Fabric.md

             with no data associated.

     ??? note "save location"
-        The (meta)data will be written to the very last module in the list of locations that you specified when calling `Fabric()` or to what you passed as `module` in the same location.
-If that module does not exist, it will be created in the last `location`.
+        The (meta)data will be written to the very last directory that TF searched when looking for features (this is determined by the `locations` and `modules` parameters with which you called TF.

         If both `locations` and `modules` are empty, writing will take place in the current directory.

+        But you can override it:

+        If you pass `module=something`, TF will save in `loc/something`, where `loc` is the last member of the `locations` parameter of TF.

+        If you pass `location=something`, TF will save in `something/mod`, where `mod` is the last meber of the `modules` parameter of TF.

+        If you pass `location=path1` and `module=path2`, TF will save in `path1/path2`.